 If your kid or teen needs a more structured approach, there are a number of Roblox coding classes and lessons available right now!

-From Virtual Tech Camps (weeklong sessions with small groups of other students) to Online Private Lessons (60-minute, one-on-one learning sessions), young creators can learn everything from game design, coding, and monetization with Roblox.
+From Virtual Tech Camps to online after-school programs (weeklong sessions with small groups of other students), and even online private tutoring (60-minute, one-on-one learning sessions), young creators can learn everything from game design, coding, and monetization with Roblox.